10 Benefits of Testosterone Replacement Therapy (TRT)

 Your body produces red blood cells through a process called erythropoiesis.
 Those cells made in your bone marrow contain hemoglobin, an essential protein that carries oxygen.

-When you suffer from hypogonadism (low T), red blood cell production can slow to a crawl.
+When you suffer from hypogonadism (low T), red blood cell production can slow to a crawl and even lead to anemia.

 TRT, fortunately, gets your red blood cell count back into the flow of things.

-Results can vary based on your age and the dosage prescribed by your doctor, but the improved formation of your cells will produce a noticeable effect after three months (3).
+Results can vary based on your age and the dosage prescribed by your doctor, but the improved formation of your red blood cells will produce a noticeable effect after three months (3).

 As that happens, those bouts of fatigue you’ve been fighting will lessen, and your blood pressure should stabilize closer to within normal range.

 Your maximal output should peak between nine and 12 months.
-By then, your body is producing enough hemoglobin on its own to keep you energized, and the measurement of your red blood cells (known as hematocrit) reaches what you and your doctor determine to be your normal testosterone levels, traditionally within the 41-50 percent range.
+By then, your body is producing enough hemoglobin on its own to keep you energized, and the measurement of your red blood cells (known as hematocrit) reaches its maximum level.
+Some people on TRT may have higher hematocrit levels than normal (>51%) and need to donate blood regularly as a result.
+That’s why it’s important to work with an experienced healthcare provider when receiving treatment.

 5) Your Blood Sugar Levels Normalize

-When you’re hypogonadal, your sensitivity to insulin can be compromised, your blood sugar levels can spike, and you run a risk of contracting Type 2 diabetes (6).
+When you’re hypogonadal, your sensitivity to insulin can be compromised, your blood sugar levels can spike, and you have an increased risk of developing type 2 diabetes (6).

 Also remember: one little spark is all you need to motivate you into becoming more physically active, which also increases your insulin sensitivity.